azmeena/CEIArchitectureKatas/README.md

 - Enhance Battery Logistics: Prioritize battery swaps and charging based on predicted demand.
 - Improve Customer Engagement: Encourage regular usage through personalized experiences.
 - Automate Operations: Use AI to validate returns, detect damage, and streamline staff routing.

+## Business Constraints
+- Vehicles must be returned to designated parking spots.
+- Cars and vans must be plugged into EV chargers upon return.
+- Bikes and scooters require manual battery swaps by staff.
+- Bookings vary by vehicle type: cars/vans (up to 7 days), bikes/scooters (up to 30 minutes in advance).
+- Customers pay per minute; fines apply for late or incorrect returns.
+- All vehicles are GPS-enabled and remotely unlockable.

 ## Our AI-Powered Solution